Vikh110/Vikh110/README.md

 ## 🎓 Educational Background

+- **Masters in Applied Data Science**: Frankfurt School of Finance and Management.
-- **MBA in Business Analytics** (Ongoing): Symbiosis International University.
+- **MBA in Business Analytics**: Symbiosis International University.
 - **B.Sc.
-Honours in Physics**: Developed a solid foundation in Linear Algebra, Multivariate Calculus, Mathematical physics, Statistical Mechanics, and Computational simulations using Python/Scilab.
-- **Google Data Analytics Specialization**: Acquired skills in data cleaning, analysis, visualization.
+Honours in Physics**: University of Delhi

 ## 📊 Tools & Technologies